 - Degradation products that can appear during storage or through thermal stress

-From a manufacturing perspective, this is why a “potency-only” mindset can be misleading.
+This is why a “potency-only” mindset can be misleading.
 A strong program treats the input as a compositional ingredient, not a single-number ingredient.

 Why potency testing can give a false sense of security

 Gummies are often sold on a clear promise: “X mg per gummy.”
 That makes it tempting to build QC around one metric.
 But Delta-8 testing has a nuance that gets glossed over: your method must cleanly differentiate what it’s reporting.
+If the analytical method can’t adequately resolve similar compounds, you can end up with results that look precise but don’t fully reflect what’s in the batch.

 - Co-elution (two compounds appearing as one peak)